ivan-hc/AM/README.md

 appman --sandbox $APP
 ```
 - if the "aisap" package is not installed, you will be asked if you want to install it via "AM"/AppMan;
-- requires replacing the symlink in $PATH with a script;
+- requires replacing the symlink in $PATH with a script ("AM" users will need the root password);
 - to work, the Appimage will be set to "not executable", and the AM-updater will also have its `chmod` command set to `a-x` instead of `a+x`.

 The default location for the sandboxed homes is at $HOME/.local/am-sandboxes, but that location can be changed by setting the $SANDBOXDIR env variable.